Skip to content

 Arrowhead Park is a go-to spot for in-the-know locals looking for a city escape and peaceful outdoor adventure.
 The 147-acre park is located in Neola, about 25 miles northeast of the downtown Council Bluffs/Omaha area.
 The park remains open through the winter and offers incredible opportunities for wildlife sightings, bird watching, ice fishing, and hiking.
 Additionally, the five cabins have recently been updated and are available for winter bookings.

-All five cabins at Arrowhead Park have undergone extensive renovations and have been fully converted from camping cabins to modern, full-use cabins.
+All cabins at Arrowhead Park have undergone extensive renovations and have been fully converted from camping cabins to modern, full-use cabins.
 Yet they remain incredibly affordable and convenient for small and large groups!

 Each cabin now has separate bedrooms, a kitchen, and modern restrooms.
 Choose from 1-bedroom cabins that sleep 6 for $100 per night, 3-bedroom cabins that sleep 10 for $165 per night, or the 4-bedroom loft that sleeps 12 for $175 per night.
+Cabin rentals must be booked online at least 3 nights before your stay, and you must book for at least two nights.
+Pets and smoking are not allowed.

 About Family Travel Nomads